ce-r/Capstone-2-ESPNet-Use-Case-BraTS-Brain-Tumor-Segmentation-MRI/README.md

 modalities using a convolutional neural network.
 If you wish to acquire these data sets you will need to read the instructions in the Capstone 2 pdfs or simply search for UPenn BraTS website.
 Also, you may find the author's github just as insightful. https://github.com/sacmehta/3D-ESPNet
+The implementation of a Unet using the fastai library and Random Forest can be found here as well.
+The author of the RF, which generates haralick feautures and binary patterns, can be found here: https://github.com/dgriffiths3/ml_segmentation/blob/master/train.py